Ppcocaine: Public image

 Vulture compared her favorably to rappers Megan Thee Stallion, Flo Milli, and Rico Nasty.
-According to Wang, ppcocaine's songs became popular on TikTok due to dance videos made at the start of the COVID-19 pandemic.
+According to Wang, Diomi's songs became popular on TikTok due to dance videos made at the start of the COVID-19 pandemic.
 The publication called her "the TikTok star behind, among other trends, the viral 'Shake Some Ass' dance trend".

 Artistry

 Diomi has cited American rappers Rico Nasty, Stunna Girl, Bali Baby, and Flo Milli as influences on her music, the former of which featured Diomi in the official remix of the song "Smack a Bitch" on her 2020 album Nightmare Vacation.
 Diomi is also known for her trademark color pink, usually wearing pink clothes and or bubblegum pink hair.